aspose-slides/Aspose.Slides-API-References/english/php-java/gradientstopcollection/insertschemecolor/_index.md

 ---
 title: insertSchemeColor
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 100
 url: /php-java/gradientstopcollection/insertschemecolor/
 ---

-## insertSchemeColor(int, float, int) method
+## insertSchemeColor(int index, float position, int schemeColor)  method

  Creates the new gradient stop and inserts it at the specified index to the collection.